Core i5-10400F vs Ryzen 5 5600F

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 5 5600F is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 5 5600F is the stronger fit.
 You are getting 55.2% better PassMark, backed by 6 cores and 12 threads.
-It also carries the larger cache pool with 166.7% larger total L3 cache (32 MB vs 12 MB).
+It also has the larger cache pool with 166.7% larger total L3 cache (32 MB vs 12 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 5 5600F is the smarter buy today.
-Ryzen 5 5600F is $61 cheaper on MSRP at $99 MSRP versus $160 MSRP, and it gives you a 11.7% average FPS lead across 6 shared CPU game tests in our data.
-It is also 150.9% better value on MSRP (204.3 vs 81.4 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 5 5600F is the better buy right now.
+Ryzen 5 5600F comes in $61 cheaper on MSRP at $99 MSRP versus $160 MSRP, and it still gives you 55.2% better PassMark.
+The compromise is that Core i5-10400F is still the better pure gaming CPU with a 6.1% average FPS lead across 50 shared CPU game tests in our data.
+It is also 150.9% better value on MSRP (204.3 vs 81.4 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.
 That said, if you already own a compatible LGA1200 + DDR4 setup, Core i5-10400F can still make sense as a platform-matched option because it avoids a motherboard and RAM swap, but on MSRP alone you would want to find it meaningfully cheaper in real-world listings before that path becomes easy to justify.

 Which one is more future-proof for 2026 and beyond?